Duke of Edinburgh

 More details about the DofE can be found at www.dofe.org

 More information about what is involved can be found in the Frequently Asked Questions below, and the letters (also below) for the current year’s participants.

-Enrolment occurs for Bronze in the first half term of year 10, and for Gold at the start of year 12.
-Letters are distributed in form time, via email and on the Parental Bulletin when Bronze is launched each year – please see these letters for instructions.
+Enrolment occurs for Bronze in the first half term of Year 9, and for Gold at the start of Year 12.
+Letters are distributed, via email and on the Parental Bulletin when Bronze is launched each year – please see these letters for instructions.
 Gold enrolment is through the choice of DofE as a Curriculum Enhancement option.